Graham started training in martial arts in 1990 at Reading University.

-After many years enjoying the diverse range of JKD which incorporated some BJJ Graham was eager to
+After many years achieving high grades & enjoying the diverse range of JKD which incorporated some BJJ Graham was eager to

-put his knowledge to the test & in 2003 competed in his first Professional MMA (CageWarriors3) bout in the ‘octagon’ at IKON/DIVA nightclub in Southampton, followed by another in 2004 at Portsmouth Guildhall (CageWarriors4).
+put his knowledge to the test.
+In 2003 he competed in his first Professional MMA (CageWarriors3) bout in the ‘octagon’ at IKON/DIVA (now OCEANA) nightclub in Southampton, followed by another in 2004 at Portsmouth Guildhall (CageWarriors4).

-Now a well know person in the arts, with many years of experience & successful competition results Professor Graham Day teaches BJJ and MMA to pass on this knowledge to new students.
+Now a well know person in the arts, with many years of experience, multiple black belts & successful competition results Professor Graham Day teaches BJJ and MMA to pass on this knowledge to new students.

 IBJJF Grading Lineage